wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

   }
   ```

-### Provide Wavefront Read-Only Access to Your Amazon Account and Get the Role ARN
+### Provide Read-Only Access to Your Amazon Account and Get the Role ARN

 1. Log in to your AWS account.
 1. Search for the **IAM** (AWS Identity and Access Management) service and click it.